-- The difference in certification requirements for registered and unregistered horse stems from the risk of disease introduction based on the inherent value and care applied to registered vs. non-registered horses.
+- The difference in certification requirements for registered and unregistered horse stems from the risk of disease introduction based on the inherent value and care provided to registered vs. non-registered horses.
 Follow this link for notes for guidance.
 Please see the reference in the notes for guidance (NFG) to application form EXA31 (Equidae), box 1.25.
-TPA eligible horses are considered to have the lowest risk of disease introduction.
+TPA eligible horses are considered to have the highest health status and the lowest risk of introducing diseases.

 - 'Registered equidae' (registered horses) are defined in 90/427/EC as horses that are eligible for registration and are registered with an approved PIO that manages studbooks and are provided with a passport.

-- If your horse's passport is issued by a PIO on one of the approved list of PIO's that manage studbooks then it is described as a registered horse.
+- If your horse's passport is issued by a PIO that is on the approved list that manage studbooks then it is described as a registered horse.
 Follow this link for the approved list.

 - Generally registered horses can be shown in affiliated shows; their off-spring can be registered as pure-bred and registered horses tend to command a higher price.

-- A 'non-registered equidae' (unregistered horse) is a horse that is recorded with an approved PIO on the approved list of PIO's that do not manage studbooks.
+- A 'non-registered equidae' (unregistered horse) is a horse that is recorded with an approved PIO that does not manage studbooks.
 Approved PIO's that do not manage studbooks can still record horses' details including microchip number in a data base which manages horses for racing or competition and issue an identification document (passport).
 Follow this link for the approved list.